-Legislation enacted in 2013 created a new Sales Tax Revenue Bond program.
-This new bonding program replicates certain credit features of PIT and LGAC revenue bonds and is expected to continue to provide the State with increased efficiencies and a lower cost of borrowing.
+Legislation enacted in 2013 created the Sales Tax Revenue Bond program.
+This bonding program replicates certain credit features of PIT and LGAC revenue bonds and is expected to continue to provide the State with increased efficiencies and a lower cost of borrowing.